Skip to main content

 Securely storing your OET-related passwords is essential to our maintaining organizational security.
 This policy serves not only as a Q&A about password management, but also to state the requirement to use one of our vetted password management platforms to store all OET-related passwords, whether or not you will be sharing them with teammates.

-We understand that you may already have a personal password manager in place, but since not eveyone has these, and we are not aware of the security behind each person's system, it makes more sense of OET to have a list of our own vetted password managers for all organizational-related credentials.
+We understand that you may already have a personal password manager in place, but since not everyone has these, and we are not aware of the security behind each person's system, it makes more sense of OET to have a list of our own vetted password managers for all organizational-related credentials.
 We trust this makes sense to you from an administrative standpoint.

 If you use one of our vetted platforms already, and you want two separate accounts, then you can create another just for OET credentials.
 If you want them all in one, and trust your master password is secure for your existing account, then you may continue using that account, and can ignore the rest of this guide.
 Yay!